Arlington median real estate price is $79,494, which is less expensive than 93.6% of Louisiana neighborhoods and 97.3% of all U.S. neighborhoods.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 One of the unique characteristics of the Arlington neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.9% of the neighborhoods in America.
-In a nation where 1 out of every 4 children lives in poverty, the Arlington neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Arlington neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Arlington community truly stands out from the rest in this regard.

 In addition, neighborhoodScout's analysis shows that the Arlington neighborhood has a greater concentration of residents currently enrolled in college than 99.2% of the neighborhoods in the U.S. With 48.9% of the population here attending college, this is very much a college-focused neighborhood.